newjersey/innovation.nj.gov/content/_blog/2025-05-15-fundmyfuture.md

-Blog title: Speak from the Heart: Why Emotional Connection Is Key to Program Uptake Target date: Week of May 12
-Byline: Katie Fiore, Director, Communication + Engagement Lab Teaser for website/social: How the Office of Innovation’s Communications + Engagement Lab transformed the communication of an upskilling program into a promise for a better future.
-Text:
 In 2024, the State of New Jersey launched a bold new initiative to address a pressing issue: helping chronically unemployed and underemployed residents gain the skills they need for higher-paying, more sustainable jobs.
 The program, centered around the concept of "Lifelong Learning Accounts" (LiLAs), was designed to provide financial support for career training, upskilling, and required wraparound services such as transportation, child care, and more.
 But as the team behind the effort quickly discovered, simply offering a well-intentioned service isn’t enough.
 To make a real impact, the program needed emotional connection.
 At the heart of this challenge was communication.
 The Office of Innovation, tasked with developing an informational microsite and outreach materials, asked a critical question early in the process: How do we speak to people in a way that resonates, motivates, and ultimately drives action?
 From Policy Language to Personal Meaning